IR Carousel LR

 EARTH OBSERVATION

-Lily from Mullion School presented her research at the Exeter conference.
-Her work looked at the correlation between glacial melt and temperature change over time.
+Lily from Mullion School presented her research in Exeter.
+She looked at the correlation between glacial melt and temperature change over time.

 Explore their poster